subarnop/Daisy/README.md

 Compilation :arrow_forward:
 ---------------------------
-Once you have setup the dependencies, download the source:
+Once you have setup the dependencies, download the source and compile:
 ```
 $ cd ~/Downloads
 $ git clone https://github.com/Subarno/Daisy